 The average annual salary for ophthalmologists working in the United States is $212,620 according to Payscale, $257,280 according to Salary.com, $195,987 according to Jobstat, $248,000 according to the recruitment agency Profiles, and $276,000 a year according to the 2013 Ophthalmologist Compensation Report, released by Medscape.

-The salary statistics provided by Salary.com reveal that 10% of ophthalmology doctors earn up to $184,054 annually, and the best paid 10% make $329,160 a year or more.
+The salary statistics provided by Salary.com reveal that 10% of ophthalmology doctors earn up to $184,054 annually, while the best paid 10% make $329,160 a year or more.

 Men earn $294,000 a year on average, while the median annual salary for women in this profession is $220,000 according to Medscape’s report.
 This translates into a 34% gap between male and female ophthalmology specialists.